ni/nilrt/README.md

     bash ../scripts/pipelines/build.core-feeds.sh
     ```

     These scripts are also a good source for understanding the steps to build a package feed manually.
+Note that if you are building package feeds *manually*, you must bitbake the special `package-index` target before using the feed.

 7. #### Building various images